isdi-coders-2022/Laura-Hernandez_Back-Final-Project-202201-BCN/README.md

 You need to be logged in to publish your own buzzs, or comment anothers.
 You can also check the list of the users (buzzers), always when you're logged in.

-This project was developed by [https://github.com/LauraHEVA](Laura Hernández), as a Final Project of ISDI Coders Programming Bootcamp.
+This project was developed by [Laura Hernández](https://github.com/LauraHEVA), as a Final Project of ISDI Coders Programming Bootcamp.

 ## Teck Stack